FusionAuth/fusionauth-site/astro/src/content/articles/ciam/what-is-ciam.md

 #### 11.3.2 Magic Link Authentication

-Magic links are unique, time-sensitive URLs sent to users' email  or SMS inbox, allowing a user to log in without a password.
+Magic links are another type of passwordless authentication.
+They are unique, time-sensitive URLs sent to users' email or SMS inbox, allowing a user to log in without a password.

 How It Works: